Greg-Boggs/gregboggs.com/content/blog/wordpress-vs-drupal.md

 menu: featured
 ---

-Dries, the creator of Drupal recently started a conversation about WordPress vs. Drupal that's the first time I've read a [great discussion][1] about the pros and cons of each platform.
+Dries, the creator of Drupal recently started a conversation about WordPress vs. Drupal.
+This is the first time I've read a [great discussion][1] about the pros and cons of each platform.
 John Eckman, the founder of one of the best WordPress agencies [responded well][2] on his blog.

-John's experiences with the two communities seems similar to my own because I've also been an active participant in both communities.
+John's experience with the two communities seems similar to my own because I've also been an active participant in both communities.
 In fact, 3 years ago, I considered myself a WordPress expert.
-Over the past 3 years, I've become a Drupal expert.
-Unlike John, I work for a leading [Portland Drupal agency][3] which certainly affects my usage of the two platforms.
-I know I can build anything in WP.
-But, there are pros to each platform that leads me to choosing one or the other for specific projects.
+Over the past 3 years, I've become a Drupal person because, unlike John, I work for a leading [Portland Drupal agency][3].
+I know I can build anything in WordPress.
+But, there are pros to both platform that leads me to choosing one or the other for specific projects.
+The truth is, both platforms are amazing for making websites.

 # Pros for WordPress

 * 1 click upgrades.
 This feature dramatically reduces the cost of ownership and my boredom.
-* Blazing fast performance.
-WordPress is amazingly fast.
+* Blazing fast performance on uncached pages.
 * Commercial module support.
 The premium model for WordPress drives a lot of revenue for their ecosystem.
 * Monolithic, Microsoft-like project structure.
 I can predict your WordPress database without even seeing it.
 * Comment spam protection.